What to Consider When Choosing the Right Tyre Size for Your SUV

 Aesthetic Preferences

 Sometimes it can be tempting to prioritize aesthetics alone, it is however, important to find a balance between appearance and functionality.
-Larger tires can enhance traction and stability, particularly for off-road or all-terrain driving.
+Larger tyres can enhance traction and stability, particularly for off-road or all-terrain driving.
 Even so, they may also affect fuel efficiency and handling dynamics.
 Before making a decision, determine how much emphasis you wish to place on style versus performance.

 “While aesthetics might not affect performance directly, many drivers prefer certain sizes or styles that complement their vehicle’s appearance,” observe Mwenda.